-Open source helped revolutionize classical computing.
+Open source helped revolutionise classical computing.
 What can it do for quantum?
-EPiQC is a collaboration across five universities that is developing a range of open-source tools to connect algorithms to quantum computers, including programming languages, compilers, optimizers, and more.
+EPiQC is a collaboration across five universities that is developing a range of open-source tools to connect algorithms to quantum computers, including programming languages, compilers, optimisers, and more.
 They’re also working on benchmarking, which is much needed as different types of quantum systems come online, as well as helping future quantum programmers enter the workforce.

 Guest Speaker: Fred Chong, Founder EPiQC

 Quantum computing capabilities are exploding, causing disruption and opportunities, but many technology and business leaders don’t understand the impact quantum will have on their business.
 Protiviti is helping organisations get post-quantum ready.
 In our bi-weekly podcast series, The Post-Quantum World, Protiviti Associate Director and host Konstantinos Karagiannis is joined by quantum computing experts to discuss hot topics in quantum computing, including the business impact, benefits and threats of this exciting new capability.

 This spirit of open source is alive in quantum computing.
 A group of universities is working on developing algorithms and software that could greatly improve the performance of practical applications.
 They’re even working on benchmarking, which is important in identifying the real-world performance of quantum systems.
 Find out what’s involved in squeezing everything possible out of quantum computers in this episode of The Post-Quantum World.